hy-dn-tanis/VHDL_SysDes_IDEA/README.md

 ## Description

-The IDEA algorithm is a powerful encryption scheme that uses a combination of three algebraic operations:
+The IDEA algorithm is an encryption scheme that uses a combination of three algebraic operations:
 - Bitwise XOR (⊕)
 - Addition modulo 2^16 (⊞)
 - Multiplication modulo 2^16 + 1 (⊙)